joeappleton18/web-dev-2022-notes/sessions/week_8/README.md

 :::

-## Home Study
+## Further Study
 ::: tip

 ## Task 6 - Increasing the functionality

-- Can you work out how to add the signed in user details to a user state in useState.
+- Can you work out how to add the signed in user details to a user state in our useAuthHook.
 Next, share this around the application so the user name and an avatar or placeholder avatar (if there is not one) appear in the header.

 - Can you use use [react notifications](https://www.npmjs.com/package/react-notifications) to provide better user feedback (inform them when they have logged in or out)
 - Can you, in a similar way we did for protected routes, redirect the user to dash if they are logged in and navigate to the join or login page